matr1x-hackmud/liquidstats/README.md

 ## To Use

+Download the latest release, unzip it and run qode.exe

+## as an actual Node.Js script

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)).

 From your command line: